On this page

 - Searching for their identity in adolescence, shaping their own personality and world view.
 Lack of financial stability, lack of access to professional support, and lack of attractive opportunities to shape their own, as well as national or local, identity are a significant impediment to this process;

-- The poor physical condition of young people, caused by the low level of physical activity of young people – according to studies by the Central Statistical Office of Poland, an overwhelming majority of leisure time is spent on activities that do not require movement and physical effort (the reason are alleged to be the low quality of physical education at school and the dominance of alternative non-physical ways of spending free time) as well as poor eating habits (leading to being overweight and/or deficiencies) and insufficient sleep;
+- The poor physical condition of young people, caused by the low level of physical activity of young people – according to study from 2018 the “most common risk factor for future health issues, present in all researched groups, is an insufficient level of physical activity.”
+This problem increases in age.
+Among young people, obesity and overweight are also problems, affecting around 30% of the researched population.
+However, “insufficient attention is paid to low body mass problems in the child population.
+It shows up in 14% of children aged 7-9 and among early adolescent youth (12-14 years), which compared to the referential value of 3 to 5% suggests a concerning result.”
+An overwhelming majority of leisure time is spent on activities that do not require movement and physical effort (the reason are alleged to be the low quality of physical education at school and the dominance of alternative non-physical ways of spending free time) as well as poor eating habits (leading to being overweight and/or deficiencies) and insufficient sleep.

 - Disability – young people with disabilities are a diverse group, both in terms of the type and degree of disability, and in terms of social, educational and professional activity;